 The possession, sale or the furnishing of alcohol on the college campus is governed by Dickinson College Alcohol Policy and laws of the Commonwealth of Pennsylvania.
 Laws regarding the possession, sale, consumption or furnishing of alcohol are controlled by the Pennsylvania Liquor Control Board (PLCB).
-However, the enforcement of alcohol and drug laws on campus is the primary responsibility of the Department of Public Safety.
+However, the enforcement of alcohol and drug laws on campus is the primary responsibility of DPS.

 Dickinson College has been designated "Drug free" and only under certain circumstances is the consumption of alcohol permitted.
 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
-Such laws are strictly enforced by Public Safety and local law enforcement.
+Such laws are strictly enforced by DPS and local law enforcement.
 Violators are subject to college disciplinary action, criminal prosecution, fine and imprisonment.
 The college will cooperate fully with law enforcement agencies as appropriate.